What to do with your Leadership Competencies

 Option 1: Treat all leadership roles across the organization as a leadership job family

-This means that whether someone is the Director of Incident Response, or a Cyber Security Manager, or a Sales Manager, they would receive the same set of leadership competencies or skills.
+This means that whether someone is the Director of Incident Response, or a Cyber Security Manager, or a Sales Manager, they would receive the same set of leadership competencies or leadership skills.
 For example, you may decide that all the leaders in your organization, regardless of the area they work in, would belong to a single leadership job family.
 A job family refers to a subset or grouping of jobs within the organization that shares a common function or logical career stream.
 This would then mean that all leaders would share common competencies or skills, perhaps behaviours related to Self-Awareness and Awareness of Others, Developing Others, or Strategic Thinking.

 Option 2: Include leadership competencies or skills as job specific competencies or skills